It may soon be illegal to make discriminatory, racially biased 911 calls in San Francisco.

 Racially motivated 911 calls aren’t a new occurrence across the country, in spite of a recent uptick following the death of George Floyd, an unarmed black man killed in police custody in Minneapolis.

-Just a few weeks ago, a White hotel employee in North Carolina called the police on a guest, a Black woman and her children, who were using the hotel's swimming pool.
-And in May, a White woman called 911 on a Black man who was birdwatching in New York's Central Park.
+Earlier this summer, a White hotel employee in North Carolina called the police on a guest, a Black woman and her children, who were using the hotel’s swimming pool.
+And in May, a White woman called 911 on a Black man who was birdwatching in New York’s Central Park.

 Bonta said the intent of AB 1550 isn’t to discourage Californians in real danger from calling 911.